‘In case the topic of a film is daunting, God forbid we shoot it appealingly…’

 1. General information

 Feature films, short films (with no restrictions on genre or technical aspects but max.
-60 minutes long), music videos and documentaries completed after 1 January 2023 can be submitted to the festival.
+60 minutes long), documentaries and music videos completed after 1 January 2023 can be submitted to the festival.
 There is no restriction on the length and number of the films submitted, and one filmmaker or filmmaking community can submit more than one film.
-Each film has to be registered separately.

 2. Deadlines